 Help them catch the travel bug

 If you think about it, travel really is the perfect gift for those who already have everything they need.
 The travel bug is easy to catch at any age.
-Get them started early, we say!
+Get them started early!

 Planning inexpensive trips

-Consider fun location trips including hotel water parks, theme parks, major metropolitan areas with tickets to a stage production or concert, staying at a ski lodge, lake cabin or working ranch.
-The time that you give them of yourself un-tethered from their siblings or work is valuable in and of itself.
+Consider fun location trips including hotel water parks, theme parks, major metropolitan areas with tickets to a stage production or concert, staying at a ski lodge, lake cabin, or working ranch.
+The time that you give of yourself untethered from their siblings or work is valuable in and of itself.

 Independent travel experience for teens

-Summer camp can also be a great gift, especially if it fits into a talent or hobby, like music, sports or scouting.
-It gives your older child the chance to gain independence and experience the world around them in safe and inviting environment with other people that share their interests.
+Summer camp can also be a great gift, especially if it fits into a talent or hobby, like music, sports, or scouting.
+It gives your older child the chance to gain independence and experience the world around them in a safe and inviting environment with other people that share their interests

-If you can’t afford to give your child travel as a gift you can give them gifts related to travel that they could inspire or help them on future travels.
+If you can’t afford to give your child travel as a gift, give them something related to travel that they could inspire or help them with future travel.
 Here are some travel gifts that you can give your child that don’t cost a lot of money: